Police investigating school threat

-A threat reportedly made to Fredericktown High School by a student Thursday night is being investigated by police.
+A threat reportedly made to Fredericktown High School by a student the night of Nov.
+3 is being investigated by police.

 The school resource officers and local law enforcement were immediately called to investigate the threat and to make contact with the student involved.